-Vítor Paulo da Costa Sereno has been Consul General of Portugal in Macau and Hong Kong since 2013.
+Vítor Paulo da Costa Sereno was the former Consul General of Portugal in Macau and Hong Kong since 2013.
 Previously, Sereno undertook several diplomatic positions and has lived on four continents.
 He speaks fluent Portuguese, English, French, Spanish, German and Italian.
+He has been the Ambassador of Portugal in Senegal since September 2018.

 Born 2 December 1970 in Coimbra, Portugal, Sereno was raised in his homeland until 1995.
 Before embarking on his bachelor’s degree in Law at Coimbra University’s Faculty of Law (from 1988 to 1993), Sereno was undecided on whether to pursue a career as a judiciary police detective or a diplomat.
 Tipping the balance in favour of the latter led him to follow university with an internship at a Castanheira Neves Advogados in Coimbra, from where he later moved to Lisbon.
 He also attained a master’s degree in 2012 in Business Communication at the Instituto Superior de Comunicação Empresarial (ISCEM).